30) Oscar - Chelsea to Shanghai SIPG (£52m, 2017)

 Loris Karius' disastrous performance in the 2018 Champions League final forced Jurgen Klopp to swallow his pride and dip into the transfer market for a world class goalkeeper.
 He plumped for Alisson Becker, Roma's Brazilian shot-stopper who had earned rave reviews in Italy.

-Alisson's impact is reflected in Liverpool's defensive record, which has seen them concede fewer goals than any other team in the Premier League this season.
+Alisson's impact is reflected in Liverpool's defensive record, which was among the best in the Premier League in 2018/19.
 He has come to the fore with some memorable saves against Brighton, Chelsea, Burnley, and most notably Napoli.

 After years of treading water, this is the sort of signing Arsenal need to make more of if they want to become a force to be reckoned with again.
-Mislintat's imminent departure from the Emirates Stadium is a real blow in that regard.
+Mislintat's departure from the Emirates Stadium was a real blow in that regard.

-Athletic Bilbao's unique transfer policy allows them to command much higher fees for players than other clubs would be able to, but Manchester City fans will agree that Laporte was worth every penny paid if he helps them to retain their Premier League crown.
+Athletic Bilbao's unique transfer policy allows them to command much higher fees for players than other clubs would be able to, but Manchester City fans will agree that Laporte was worth every penny paid.

 Laporte joined City in January 2018 when they were already 12 points clear of their nearest rivals and played on and off until the end of the season.
-In 2018/19 he has become City's main defender, starting almost every match this season for the title challengers.
+In 2018/19 he has become City's main defender, and there's no questioning his place in the team nowadays.

 Arguably his most important City performance came in the recent match against Liverpool, when he deputised superbly at left back in a crucial victory for Pep Guardiola's side.